VictoriqueCQ/Compilers/Laboratory Report of Lexical Report.md

 ​	The program is writted by Java.
 It reads a text file and does lexical analyzing on the content of the file.
 The program generally realizes the lexical parsing on Java programs.
 It can recognize reserved words, operators, boundary characters, annotations, variable names(the priority of reserved words is higher than variable names).
 The output format is the sequence of token which looks like <token-name code, word symbols>, and the program can do exception handling on unrecognized character, integer variables which is overflowing and oversized files.

-### 3. Method
+### 3. Ideas/Methods

        	1. Write regular expressions for the word symbols needed to be recognized.
      	2. Constructs the NFA corresponding to regular expressions.
      	3. Merge all NFA and simplify it into DFA.
      	4. Write programs based on DFA.
      	5. The specific implementation of the code: read an input character first, determine its possible categories, and then read the next .
 If it has been identified, it will be  added to the output linklist.
 The redundant characters need to be returned, otherwise the next character will be read.

-### 4. Hypothesis
+### 4. Assumption

 ​	Assume that the input Java program is right, which means it contains valid reserved words and operators.

 ###5.
-Description of finite automata
+Related FA description

 ![Description of finite automata][Description of finite automata]

-[Description of finite automata]: C:\Users\朱晨乾\IdeaProjects\Compilers\有限自动机描述.jpg
+[Description of finite automata]: 有限自动机描述.jpg

-### 6. Key data structures
+### 6. Description of important Data Structures

 ![Key data structure 1][Key data structure 1]

-[Key data structure 1]: C:\Users\朱晨乾\IdeaProjects\Compilers\重要数据结构1.jpg
+[Key data structure 1]: 重要数据结构1.png

 ![Key data structure 2][Key data structure 2]

-[Key data structure 2]: C:\Users\朱晨乾\IdeaProjects\Compilers\重要数据结构2.jpg
+[Key data structure 2]: 重要数据结构2.png

 ![Key data structure 3][Key data structure 3]

-[Key data structure 3]: C:\Users\朱晨乾\IdeaProjects\Compilers\重要数据结构3.jpg
+[Key data structure 3]: 重要数据结构3.jpg

 ![Key data structures 4][Key data structure 4]

-[Key data structure 4]: C:\Users\朱晨乾\IdeaProjects\Compilers\重要数据结构4.jpg
+[Key data structure 4]: 重要数据结构4.jpg

-### 7. Kernel algorithms
+### 7. Description of core Algorithms

 ​	Main Method of the program: